On-premise Cloud Computing

 On This Page

-The software ITS is using for the On-premise Cloud Computing pilot is Joyent SmartDataCenter.
+The software ITS is using for Nebula, our on-premise cloud computing service, is Joyent Triton.
 This is a cloud-computing service similar to Amazon’s AWS.
 Unlike AWS, this service is based on servers and storage located in the Data Center at UCSC.

-While designed to be robust, reliable, and secure, this service is not architected for high availability, or to house confidential or restricted data.
+While designed to be robust, reliable, and secure, this service is not architected for high availability, or to house PII or HIPAA data.
 This service is best suited to group or department websites, self-managed developer sandboxes, and non-critical applications with relatively low processing, storage, security and resiliency requirements.

-Bronze: With bronze support, the customer is fully responsible for the management of the SMs and VMs, including compliance with existing University policies such as those for acceptable use and minimum network connectivity.
-Periodic credentialed security scans will be conducted to identify potential vulnerabilities.
-Customers on bronze support will have access to the self-support website.
-These customers pay for the Compute (CPU and Memory) and Storage resources they consume each month.
-The intention of this service level is to parity with commercial VPS solutions such as RackSpace, DreamHost, etc. As such, no central firewall filtering will be configured.
-Recommendations and instructions will be provided for Bronze customers for how to configure Host Based Firewalls.
+Bronze: With bronze support, the customer is fully responsible for the management of the guests, including compliance with existing University policies such as those for acceptable use and minimum network connectivity.
+Customers on bronze support will be initially limited to eight virtual machines; additional virtual machines can be made available by individual arrangement.
+No central firewall filtering will be configured, but recommendations and instructions will be provided for Bronze customers for how to configure Host Based Firewalls.

-Gold: With gold support, the SMs and VMs are owned by Core Technologies, and managed under the same model as any other physical or virtual system.
-Customers adopting this model will not be provided with root access on the machines, but instead will be granted user account and sudo ACLs by the DCO UNIX team.
-These customers pay for the Compute (CPU and memory) and Storage resources they consume each month, as well as a flat monthly fee for support; this fee is estimated for each customer and depends on complexity, number of guests, and scope of the applications.
+Gold: With gold support, the Data Center is responsible for managing the guests under the same “Managed Services” model as any other physical or virtual system.
+Customers adopting this model will not be provided with root access, but instead will be granted a user account and permissions (through sudo) by the DCO UNIX team.
+These customers pay a flat monthly fee for support; this fee is estimated for each customer and depends on complexity, number of guests, and scope of the applications.

-During the pilot phase, the Private Cloud Computing services will be supported during business hours.
-After the pilot phase, we anticipate that the infrastructure that provides Private Cloud Computing will be supported as a 24x7 service through the DCO UNIX team.
+The infrastructure that provides the Nebula is supported as a 24x7 service through the DCO UNIX team.
 Escalation is provided through Data Center Operations and the DCO UNIX team’s on-call rotation.